-Upgrade the current Drupal 6 content management system, a key element in HSU's campus web architecture, to Drupal 7 in order to stay current with changing software standards.
-Initial phase will be limited to ITS performing an upgrade in a test environment to determine the potential impact for adopting Drupal across all campus websites.
+The current Drupal 6 content management system, a key element in HSU's campus web architecture, needs to be upgraded to Drupal 7 in order to stay current with changing software standards.
+The initial phase will be limited to ITS performing an upgrade in a test environment to determine the potential impact of implementing Drupal across all campus websites.

 9/23/14: A planning meeting was held on 9/11/14 between ITS Managers, Marcom and ITS Project Management resulting in identification and agreement on ownership and responsibilities for pages and processes as well as user and hosting relationships.
 A detailed project task list, with timelines and assignments, will be developed from these results; an initial list of immediate action items from the meeting is beginning to move forward.
 The project dates will be updated once funding has been secured, necessary consulting support arranged, and the overall project timeline established.

 8/27/14: We are working with MarCom on a plan to move the rest of this project to completion.

 7/31/14: We are working with MarCom to test out moving the main Humboldt website to a hosted environment with the minimum amount of disruption to the campus.

 6/24/14: We continue to evaluate RFI responses with MarCom to identify a vendor who can create a single-site distribution set up.
 Additionally, we are sorting through migration plans and issues for moving the main Humboldt website to a hosted environment.